nabilcanan/Sorting_Creation_Updated/README.md

 3. The program will automatically perform the operations and save the resulting files.

+For the merge files and do the lost items sheet select in this order
+1. current week
+2. last week
+3. awards
+4. backlog
+5. sales
+6. snd
+7. vpc
+8. running file

+The process should display a completed button after

+For the vlookup button select in this order
+1. current week
+2. last week
+3. current week
+4. save wherever you want

 Please ensure that you have the necessary dependencies installed before running the program.
 Refer to the "Requirements" section for details.